Redirect to: www.richardthedogtrainer.com

 feral – noun: Animal (or plant) existing in a wild or semi wild state especially having been domestic or held in captivity.
 Usually happy to live alongside and scavenge from humans. adjective: one that is described as feral.
 See also: synurb, antisynurb.

-fight-or-flight (hyperarousal or accute stress response) – psychology – One of two possible reactions to a dangerous, potentially dangerous or frightening situation.
+fight-or-flight (hyper arousal or acute stress response) – psychology – One of two possible reactions to a dangerous, potentially dangerous or frightening situation.
 If, for example, a dog is being attacked by, or is in any way frightened of, another dog he/she has the option of either running away or counter attacking.
 Dogs on a lead MAY be particularly nervous of an unknown approaching dog and, being unable to run away, may decide to attack.
 Careful desensitisation and counterconditioning over a period of time will be needed in this scenario.
 See also: DCC, desensitisation, counter conditioning, cortisol.

 Five ‘Fs’ – Fight, flight, freeze, fiddle about, flock.